AV306/multiple-audio/README.md

 # Don't use this software.

+### I'm only half joking here, this method is *much* simpler than what we can do with software

 Just take a breadboard, *n* 3.5mm jack sockets (one for each device), an old 3.5mm audio cable and some jumper wires (get about *4n*).

 1. Cut one end off the audiocable, and expose the wires